igorolhovskiy/volts/README.md

 </config>
 ```
 #### Media check
-You can analyze calls recording with various media tools. *Currently only SoX is supported.*</br>
+You can analyze calls recording with various media tools.</br>
 Media check is also described in XML
 | Attribute | Description |
 | --- | --- |